-- not comparable across jurisdictions or within some jurisdictions over time (see footnotes in data tables for specific jurisdictions). - incomplete for the current reporting period for the second measure.
-All 2018-19 data were not available for South Australia for both measures and Tasmania for Aboriginal and Torres Strait Islander diversions.
+not comparable across jurisdictions or within some jurisdictions over time (see footnotes in data tables for specific jurisdictions).

-Outcomes of investigations
+Outcome of investigations

-'Outcomes of investigations' is an indicator of governments' objective of supporting the judicial process to bring to justice those people responsible for committing an offence (box 6.10).
+'Outcome of investigations' is an indicator of governments' objective of supporting the judicial process to bring to justice those people responsible for committing an offence (box 6.10).

-Box 6.10 Outcomes of investigations
+Box 6.10 Outcome of investigations

-'Outcomes of investigations' is defined by two measures:
+'Outcome of investigations' is defined by two measures which are recorded as at 30 days of the offence becoming known by police:

-- the number of investigations that were finalised within 30 days of the offence becoming known to police, as a proportion of all investigations - the number of investigations finalised within 30 days of the offence becoming known to police, where proceedings were instituted against the offender, as a proportion of the total number of all finalised investigations.
+- the number of investigations that were finalised, as a proportion of all investigations - the number of investigations finalised where an offender was proceeded against, as a proportion of all finalised investigations.